CodeSigils/webpack4-react16-setup/README.md

 Also a webpack4 setup guide useful for development, with tips and some necessary yet light reading along the way.

-**Note:** No script automated React build will be used here.
+**★ Note:** No script automated React build will be used here.
+More and more notes and tips will be added in the future.
 Keep reading, or scroll to Webpack setup section.

 ## 1. Setting-up the environment.